haidaoxiaofei/Mapbox-offline-mbtiles/README.md

 **slf4j**

 OSMDroid needs slf4j to be added to the project when building from source.
+It's a logging library that is located within the SDK in ```src/main/java/org/osmdroid```

 **The SDK**